COALAIP/specs/README.md

 6<sup>th</sup>, 1928.
 However, for a machine that lacks the intuition and *context* of a human, resolving this representation into the same conclusion is rather difficult.

-JSON-LD solves this problem by introducing a `context` into JSON documents; on a high level, this allows data to be linked to already defined schemata.
+JSON-LD solves this problem by introducing a `context` into JSON documents.
+On a high level, this allows data to be linked to already defined schemata.
 Adding a special `@context` key to the document provides a reference to the schema of the underlying data.
 Transforming our previous example to use JSON-LD would result in: